gillarkod/panopuppet/README.md

 * Fully featured Dashboard for use with PuppetDB
 * Analytics Page providing insight into your puppet environment
 * LDAP Authentication
+* Events Analyzer (Like Events Inspector from Puppet Enterprise)

 ## Future plans
 * Docker image to quickly install a panopuppet dashboard